tkhq/dart-sdk/README.md

 ## Template

-For the quickes and easiest way to create a Turnkey-powered Flutter app, check out our [Turnkey Flutter Template](https://github.com/tkhq/flutter_template/).
+For the quickest and easiest way to create a Turnkey-powered Flutter app, check out our [Turnkey Flutter Template](https://github.com/tkhq/flutter_template/).

 ## Example App